cchosch/playlist-not-bot/README.md

 # configuration

 First, make a discord application and a discord account that you are willing to get banned.
-Then, make a discord bot attached to that bot.
+Then, make a discord bot attached to that account at www.discord.com/.

 You're going to need to enable the Oauth2 values `guilds.join` and `bot` in the url generator section.
 Set the redirect uri to https://www.google.com